WEBSITE LEGAL NOTICES

 Reliance on content: Our website, and content published on it, is for information purposes only.
 While we aim to ensure that any content is correct at the time it is published, we can’t guarantee that it will continue to be correct at the time you access it.
 We don’t accept any liability or responsibility of any nature, arising from any reliance placed by you or anyone else on the content published on our website.
 To the maximum extent permitted by law, we exclude our liability for direct, indirect or consequential loss.

-The Online Safety Act, effective July 25th, 2025
+The Online Safety Act, Effective July 25th, 2025

 This has prompted Ofcom to implement new rules aimed at protecting children online, including stricter age checks, filtering harmful content, and requiring services to be more transparent about their safety measures.